Kunjal-Modi/Kunjal-Modi/README.md

 ## Experience Highlights

-- Managed multi-phase projects with up to $170K budgets
+- Managed multi-phase projects with up to $170K budgets.
-- Delivered insights to support business and compliance decisions
+- Delivered insights to support business and compliance decisions.
-- Mentored junior team members in project workflows and tools
+- Mentored junior team members in project workflows and tools.
-- Transitioned from hands-on development to leadership in coordination and analytics
+- Transitioned from hands-on development to leadership in coordination and analytics.

 ---

 ## Currently Exploring

-- AI applications in project forecasting and resource planning
+- AI applications in project forecasting and resource planning.
-- Building smarter, action-oriented dashboards
+- Building smarter, action-oriented dashboards.
-- Bridging the gap between project data and executive decision-making
+- Bridging the gap between project data and executive decision-making.

 ---